 How Long Does Clear Skin Diet Plan Take To Work?

 The original clear skin diet plan was shown to reduce acne by 50% over 12 weeks.
 Eating whole foods such as proteins and vegetables stops insulin spiking caused by sugars and junk carbohydrates.
 They decrease inflammation and so may also have a role in preventing new outbreaks of acne.
 So your anti-acne diet plan should be considered an ongoing healthy eating plan.
 In addition, the acne diet has all sorts of other potential health benefits, like preventing a host of chronic diseases.

 Acne Diet is an integral part of your treatment plan

-At Pearl, we advise adopting the acne diet plan for broader gut healing and acne treatment.
-Depending on your acne’s type and severity, our team will provide more natural treatment options to settle your acne.
+At Pearl, we advise adopting the acne diet for broader gut healing and treatment.
+Depending on your acne type and severity, our team will provide more natural treatment options to settle your acne.

 The first step is a complimentary assessment with our therapists to devise a skin barrier and inflammation settling plan.
 Next, you can undertake our gut health questionnaire, and we would recommend referral to our Clinical Nutritionists & Naturopaths.
-Finally, our therapists provide LED, extraction facials, chemical peels, BBL, all to settle acne.
+Finally, our therapists provide LED extraction facials, chemical peels, and BBL to settle acne.

 Why a Western Diet Causes Acne.

 The Western diet is characterised by high-calorie high sugar load, increased dairy products, and high saturated fat and meat intake.
 Thus, the primary driver of acne appears to be the overactivation of the mTORC1 pathway by components of the western diet.